deep-research/victorslibrary-gridsome/content/distorted-dreams.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: true
+type: Song

+description: |
-description: This song is about the cosmic struggle that is at play within the depths of the human psyche.
+  This song is about the cosmic struggle that is at play within the depths of the human psyche.

 recordings:
   - title: Distorted Dreams